 Deaths for all drug types are up on the numbers from 2012 with just two exceptions: methadone and antidepressants.
 We haven’t stopped drugs from killing people, so has the war on drugs has failed?

-On the face of the evidence, the UK’s government hasn’t made much progress in terms of reducing the number of deaths by drugs.
+Evidence shows the UK’s government hasn’t made much progress in reducing the number of drug deaths.
 It also hasn’t made much progress in fighting the supply of drugs either.
 Despite spending £1.6 billion every year fighting drugs, the amount of drugs available on the streets of Britain remains roughly the same as it was in 2010.
 This suggests it is losing the war on drug addiction.

 But it’s not all bad news: rates of alcohol and drug-taking among young adults is getting lower than previous years.

-Millenials, a favourite target of newspapers, went and surprised everyone by drinking less, smoking less and taking less drugs than previous generations.
+Millenials, a favourite target of newspapers, surprised everyone by drinking less, smoking less and taking fewer drugs than previous generations.
 This bodes well for the future, as young adults who don’t use drugs usually grow up to become middle-aged adults who don’t do drugs either.

 Rates of binge drinking are down from 30% of young adults in 2005 to about 20% of young adults in 2018.
 Rates of drug use have almost halved from 16% to 8% in the same time period.
 A similar trend can also be seen with cigarettes, down from 28% of young adults smoking to 16%.